gsmart/remove-console-logs/README.md

 - **--target=all**: Removes all console statements (e.g., `console.log`, `console.error`, etc.).
 - **--no-save**: Displays the changes that would be made without actually modifying the files.
+- **--verbose**: Displays detailed output of files modified and the number of console statements removed in a tabular format.
+- **--about**: Displays meta-information about the tool, such as version, author, and license.
+- **--help**: Displays available commands and their descriptions.

 ### Examples